phil-all/-Portfolio-OCR-Projet5/libraries/captcha/README.md

 ### Random number

-It will be a five figures number between 00000 and 99999.
+It will be a five digits number between 00001 and 99999.

 ### Hash